eternaldemon/AI-Median-TIET/Assignment 2/Readme.md

   <b>Dataset Used : emails.csv.
   </b>

      Note: This dataset contains 2 columns named text and spam.
-It has around 5500 entries with large test sentences in each entry.
+It has around 5500 entries with huge sentences in each entry.